Jasperav/cdrs_orm/README.md

 cdrs_orm = "*"
 ```

-...or add a dependency on a separate crate.
+...or add a dependency on one of the separate crates.
+The **cdrs_orm** crate re-exports all of the separate crates.

-### Tip
-Follow the steps below to have always in sync Rust structs derived from the database and compile time safe queries:
-1. Generate the Rust structs with the cdrs_to_rust crate.
-Use a build.rs so that the structs are regenerated at compile time.
-2. Create your own function mapping with the cdrs_db_mirror so you have your own business logic with pre-generated queries.
-3. Use the cdrs_query_simple crate for compile time and type checked queries (note: set the TEST_CDRS_DB_KEYSPACE_KEY env var
-to a test keyspace).
-4. To see a full expanded entity with the db_mirror attribute, see package test_derived_equals/src/gen

-all crates have example projects

-## Crates
-This is a global overview of all the crates, for more information read the README.md of the crate.
+This is a global overview of all the crates, for more information read the README.md in the crate or check the example projects
-#### cdrs_con
+in the crates.

+**cdrs_con**
 - querying meta data.
 - creating connections for testing.
 - reading and validating raw queries.

-#### cdrs_db_mirror
+**cdrs_db_mirror**

-Proc macro crate which provides the following derive macros which you can place on your type:
+Proc macro crate which provides the following derive macros which you can place on top of your type:
-  - DBJson: indicates this type maps to a column type.
-The column type must be of type string in the database, but
+- `DBJson`: indicates this type maps to a column type.
+The column type must be of type `string` in the database, but
-  you can use this type in a Rust struct.
-This is automatic JSON mapping so you don't have to manually serialize and deserialize.
+  you can use the JSON type in a Rust `struct`.
+You don't have to manually serialize and deserialize the JSON type anymore.
-  - DBMirror: generates CRUD methods.
-Don't annotate types yourself, you should use cdrs_to_rust which writes the
+- `DBMirror`: generates CRUD methods based on property annotations.
+Note: don't annotate the fields yourself, you should use the `cdrs_to_rust` crate which writes the
-  annotations correctly.
+  `struct` and annotations correctly.

-#### cdrs_orm_util
+**cdrs_orm_util**

 Used for namespacing.

-#### cdrs_query
+**cdrs_query**

 Compile time and type checked queries.

-Use this with a proc macro crate.
-#### cdrs_query_simple
+**cdrs_query_simple**

-Simple proc macro you can use for validating queries.
+Simple proc macro you can use for validating queries with the **cdrs_query** crate.
-The return value from the macro is a &'static str and query values.
+The return value from the macro is a `&'static str` and query values.

-#### cdrs_query_writer
+**cdrs_query_writer**

-The derive macro DBMirror writes CRUD methods for the annotated struct.
+The derive macro `DBMirror` writes CRUD methods for the annotated struct.
 Most of the time, you want to have custom behaviour for your application, like settings a default consistency level
-or returning a custom error type.
+or returning custom error types.
-DBMirror's method names are based on this crate and so should your crate.
+`DBMirror`'s method names are based on this crate and so should your crate.
 Your can add your custom function name
-and this crate will make it easy to call DBMirror's derived functions within your own functions.
+and this crate will make it easy to call `DBMirror`'s derived functions within your own functions.

-#### cdrs_to_rust
+**cdrs_to_rust**

-Maps tables to Rust structs.
+Maps tables to Rust `struct`s.
 It queries the database for the tables in the database and than this crate will
 turn it into Rust structs.

+### Tip
+Follow the steps below to have always in sync Rust `struct`s derived from the database and compile time safe queries:
+1. Generate the Rust `struct`s with the **cdrs_to_rust** crate.
+Use a build.rs so that the `struct`s are regenerated at compile time.
+2. Create your own function mapping with the **cdrs_db_mirror** crate so you have your own business logic with pre-generated queries.
+3. Use the **cdrs_query_simple** crate for compile time and type checked queries.
+4. To see a full expanded entity with the `db_mirror` attribute, see package test_derived_equals/src/gen

+All crates have example projects!

 ## TODO
 - Support more types